-- outstanding assessment – criteria described in points 1, 2 and 6 are rated at least “outstanding” and the rest of the criteria – at least “fully”;
+- outstanding assessment – at least 50% of the criteria, including those described in points 1, 2, 4 and 7 are rated at least “outstanding” and the rest of the criteria – at least “fully”;

-- positive assessment – criteria described in points 1, 2 and 6 are rated at least “fully” and the rest at least “substantially”;
+- positive assessment – at least 50% of the criteria, including those described in points 1, 2, 4 and 7 are rated at least “fully” and the rest at least “satisfying”;

-- conditional assessment – criteria described in points 1, 2 and 6 have to be rated at least “substantially” and the rest – at least “partially”;
+- conditional assessment – at least 50% of the criteria, including those described in points 1, 2, 4 and 7 have to be rated at least “satisfying” and the rest – at least “partially”;

 - negative assessment – awarded if criteria for conditional assessment have not been met.

-- conditional assessment – the follow – up procedure is implemented providing for submitting a report on corrective measures taken, including other changes introduced within previous 12 months, a follow-up site visit and the evaluation of compliance with the recommendations;
+- conditional assessment – the follow – up procedure is implemented providing for submitting a report on corrective measures taken, including other changes introduced between the assessments, a follow-up site visit and the evaluation of compliance with the recommendations;

 - negative assessment – the minister responsible for higher education, who in particular takes into account the type and scope of shortcomings reported, may withdraw or suspend, by decision, authorisation to provide degree programmes in a given field and at a given level of study.
-When authorisation is suspended unit can not enrol new students and has to implement corrective measures.
+When authorisation is suspended the unit can not enroll new students and has to implement corrective measures.
 Afterwards PKA formulates an opinion on re-granting suspended authorisation.
-In case of negative opinion of PKA, the minister withdraws authorisation of the unit.
+In the case of negative opinion of PKA, the minister withdraws authorisation awarded to the unit.

 Course of evaluation.

-Composition of panel of experts – 2 – 7 experts of PKA, depending on the scope of evaluation (academic teachers representing academic areas related to given field of study, expert for formal and legal matters and student – expert).
-In special cases Secretary of PKA can extend the composition of panel of experts.
+Composition of panel of experts – 2 – 7 experts of PKA, depending on the scope of evaluation.
+In special cases Secretary of PKA may increase the number of experts in the evaluation panel.

-Criteria and mode of appointing of experts are laid down in procedure of selecting experts.
+Criteria and mode of appointing of experts are laid down in the procedure of selecting experts.

-Self – evaluation report – unit of HEI (or units if there is more than one unit offering given programme) presents a report prepared in accordance with template published by PKA (please consult menu “Templates and procedures”).
-Report should be prepared in both traditional and electronic version (.doc or .docx).
-Number of copies is described in the cover letter from PKA.
-HEI should also present study plan which should allow for choosing the right time for site visits.
+Self – evaluation report – a unit of the HEI (or units if there is more than one unit offering given programme) presents a report prepared in accordance with template published by PKA (please consult menu “Templates and procedures”).
+The report should be prepared in both traditional and electronic version (.doc or .docx).
+The number of copies is described in the cover letter from PKA.
+The HEI should also present study plans allowing for choosing the right time for the site visits.

-Follow up report – HEI prepares a report in accordance with template published by PKA (please consult menu “Templates and procedures”).
-Report shall be prepared both in traditional and electronic (.doc or .docx) version.
-Number of copies is described in a cover letter from PKA.
+Follow up report – the HEI prepares a report in accordance with template published by PKA (please consult menu “Templates and procedures”).
+The report shall be prepared both in traditional and electronic (.doc or .docx) version.
+The number of copies is described in a cover letter from PKA.

 Evaluation report – HEI can comment on the report, opinions, assessments as well as present additional documents and explanations.

-Course of appeal – HEI which is not satisfied with resolution of PKA can submit (wihtin 30 days) request for reconsideration of the matter.
-Such application is passed to the Appeals Body.
+Course of appeal – HEI which is not satisfied with the resolution of PKA may submit (wihtin 30 days) request for reconsideration of the matter.
+Such request is passed to the Section for Appeals.

-Appeal procedure – President of PKA appointed the Appeals Body that prepares detailed opinions which are presented by the Chair of the Body during the Presidium meeting.
-Members of the Presidium take decision on the basis of arguments presented, discussion and agreed conclusions (the Chair of the Appeals Body also has a voting right).
+Appeal procedure – Section for Appeals that prepares detailed opinions which are presented by the Chair of the Section during the Presidium meeting.
+Members of the Presidium take decision on the basis of arguments presented, discussion and agreed conclusions (the Chair of the the Section for Appeals also has a voting right).